 - Application waiver

 - Official high school transcript – the minimum GPA to be considered for early enrollment is a 2.5

 - Two reference forms – one reference form from a teacher and one reference form from a guidance counselor

 Additional testing may be required for some applicants.
 Testing would be requested by the admissions office.

 Students cannot apply for early enrollment until their junior year of high school.

 Offers of admission for early enrollment will be released the week of April 4.

-For questions about the financial aid process and what early enrollers qualify for.
+For information or assistance with the financial aid process and what early enrollers qualify for, please contact: